aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 ## Work with Mustache Syntax

 Mustache is represented as a logic-less order as it lacks any specific control flow statements such as *for* loops and *if* and *else* conditions.
 But you can use the section tags processing lists and lambdas to achieve conditional evaluation and looping.
-So to include the Mustache syntax within the mail merge operation, you will need to use the [UseNonMergeFields](https://reference.aspose.com/words/java/com.aspose.words/mailmerge/#getUseNonMergeFields) property and set its value to *True*.
+So to include the Mustache syntax within the Mail Merge operation, you will need to use the [UseNonMergeFields](https://reference.aspose.com/words/java/com.aspose.words/mailmerge/#getUseNonMergeFields) property and set its value to *True*.

 The following code example shows how to replace the Mustache tags with specific data:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-MailMergeUsingMustacheTemplateSyntax-MustacheSyntaxUsingDataTable.java" >}}

-You can notice the difference between the document before executing the mail merge with regions along with applying the **UseNonMergeFields** property:
+You can notice the difference between the document before executing the Mail Merge with regions along with applying the **UseNonMergeFields** property:

 <img src="mustache-syntax-1.png" alt="mustache_syntax_aspose_words_java" style="width:400px"/>